SCBI-ForestGEO/Dendrobands/README.md

 ## Tree data
 A list of tree species by survey type, full counts of each species, and dbh min, max, and average is available [here](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/clean_data_files/dendro_trees_dbhcount.csv).

-Data on trees from which cores were taken is available through the core census data.
+Data on dendrometer band trees is available through the core census data, and we have collected a wide range of other potentially relevant data.
 Please see [this page](https://github.com/EcoClimLab/SCBI-ForestGEO-Data) for links to the data.

-Geographic location of tree species by quadrat, lat/lon, and qualified by survey type and which trees have been cored is available in [dendro_trees.csv](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/clean_data_files/dendro_trees.csv).
+Geographic location of tree species by quadrat, lat/lon, and qualified by survey type and which trees have been measured is available in [dendro_trees.csv](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/clean_data_files/dendro_trees.csv).

 ## Data use